IBM/ibm-elastic-stack-operator/helm-charts/ibm-icplogging/README.md

 `image.pullSecret.enabled` | If set to true, adds an imagePullSecret annotation to all deployments.
 This enables the use of private image repositories that require authentication. | `false`
 `image.pullSecret.name`    | The name of the image pull secret to specify.
 The pull secret is a resource created by an authorized user. | `regcred`
 `general.environment`      | Describes the target Kubernetes environment to enable the chart to meet specific vendor requirements.
 Valid values are `IBMCloudPrivate`, `Openshift`, and `Generic`. | `IBMCloudPrivate`
-`general.clusterDomain`   | The value that was used during configuration installation of IBM Cloud Private.
-The chart default corresponds to IBM Cloud Private default. | `cluster.local`
+`general.clusterDomain`   | The value that was used during configuration installation of the Kubernetes cluster. | `cluster.local`
-`general.ingressPort`      | The secure port number used to access services deployed within the IBM Cloud Private cluster. | `8443`
+`general.ingressPort`      | The secure port number used to access services deployed within the Kubernetes cluster. | `8443`

 ### Filebeat